sashaobucina/coronatracker/flask-microservice/README.md

-This directory contains the RESTful microservice supporting the client-side component of the web application.
+A RESTful API supporting the tracking of trends and movements for the COVID-19 virus.
+This API supports the client-side component of the [Coronatracker](https://sashaobucina.github.io/coronatracker/) site.

 Hosted on [Dockerhub](https://hub.docker.com/r/sashaobucina/coronatracker)